How Can Organizations Make Best Use of Lift and Shift Cloud Migration?

 While lift and shift might work well in many instances, it is also essential to understand when this model does not make sense:

 Since on-premise software architecture differs from cloud architecture, shifting legacy applications could prove cumbersome.
-If you are looking at lifting and shifting a legacy application directly into the Cloud without program rearchitecture, there are bound to be numerous problems.
+There are bound to be numerous problems if you are looking at lifting and shifting a legacy application directly into the Cloud without program architecture.
 The program might become slug and unresponsive and run inefficiently while pulling additional resources to increase costs.

 2) Not up for restructuring the IT department

-Hence, an organization should make a move to Cloud only when it is prepared to rethink its approach to IT practices.
+Hence, an organization should move to Cloud only when it is prepared to rethink its approach to IT practices.

 Steps involved in a smooth transition to Cloud